Dutch Prize for Research in ICT 2014

 The prize is the most prestigious national ICT award for a scientist under 40 years old, who has conducted innovative research or who has realised a scientific breakthrough in ICT.
 It is meant as an homage to the scientist and to promote the area of ICT.
 It is awarded by the KHMW (Koninklijke Hollandse Maatschappij der Wetenschappen) via IPN (Informatica Platform Nederland) and NWO (Netherlands Organisation for Scientific Research).

-A wonderful aspect of receiving this prize is that a poster (in Dutch) is made about the recipient’s research, explaining the research in an accessible way.
+A wonderful aspect of receiving this prize is that a poster (Dutch, English) is made about the recipient’s research, explaining the research in an accessible way.

 More information can be found in the following articles (in Dutch):